25 Incredible Things to Do in Riviera Maya Mexico in 2023

 Here are the answers to some of the most frequently asked questions about what to do in Riviera Maya:

-If booking online, most tour companies like Viator and GetYourGuide have flexible booking options and allow you to cancel with a full refund up to 24 hours before the tour date.
+Tours and activities can fill up quickly (especially during high season) so it’s best to book excursions as far in advance as you can.
+Most tour companies like Viator and GetYourGuide have flexible booking options that allow you to cancel with a full refund up to 24 hours before the tour date.

 Cancun is a beach town located at the north end of Mexico’s Caribbean coast.
-Riviera Maya is the name of the coastal resort district than spans from Cancun all the way down to Tulum.
+Riviera Maya is the name of the entire coastal resort district than spans from Cancun all the way down to Tulum.

+Riviera Maya is known for its clear turquoise waters, beautiful white sand beaches, and Mayan archaeological sites.
 The region is also a popular tourist destination, with many resorts and hotels catering to visitors from all over the world.

 Conclusion: Best Things to Do in Riviera Maya Mexico